 Hit the Beach

 The forests, lake, rivers, and creeks around Lincoln City provide beautiful terrain for hiking along nature trails.
-Cascade Head is home to two different Nature Conservancy trails, rich in wildlife and wildflowers, which cross the preserve, while the Drift Creek Falls trail in Siuslaw National Forest passes through lush rainforest and across a suspension bridge, where you'll be rewarded with a fantastic waterfall view.
+Cascade Head is home to two different Nature Conservancy trails, both rich in wildlife and wildflowers, while the Drift Creek Falls trail in Siuslaw National Forest passes through lush rainforest and across a suspension bridge, where you'll be rewarded with a fantastic waterfall view.
 If you want a more leisurely hike, try the Cutler City Nature trail, a one-mile trail that passes through woods and wetlands, or the Hebo Lake Loop trail, also in Siuslaw National Forest, a family-friendly, less-than-one-mile trail that circles the lake.